joaomrbaltazar/PROPAN/README.md

 # PROPAN - Potential Flow Code for Foils and Rotors
 PROPAN is short for Propeller Panel Method.
-PROPAN is a panel code for the calculation of steady and unsteady potential flow around foils, open and ducted propellers, and wind and marine current turbines.
+PROPAN is a panel code for the calculation of steady and unsteady potential flow around foils, open and ducted propellers, wind and marine current turbines, and helicopter rotors.
 PROPAN was developed by MARETEC (Marine and Environmental Technology Research Centre) at Instituto Superior Técnico (IST) which belongs to Lisbon University.
 # What is this repository?
 This is the PROPAN Potential Flow Code OFFICIAL repository.
 # Overview